ritua2/IPT/README.md

 # IPT
 Interactive Parallelization Tool
-Interactive Parallelization Tool

-The *.zip file named testing_scripts.zip contains 1) sample serial programs, 2) parallel versions of the sample programs geenrated using IPT, 3) a bash script to test the code correctness, and 4) sample input files (*.txt)
+The *.zip file named testing_scripts.zip contains
+1) sample serial programs,
+2) parallel versions of the sample programs geenrated using IPT,
+3) a bash script to test the code correctness, and
+4) sample input files (*.txt)

+The core IPT code will be shortly made available under the new BSD license.

-References
+# References

 [1] Ritu Arora, Julio Olaya, and Madhav Gupta.
 2014.
 A Tool for Interactive Parallelization.
 In Proceedings of the 2014 Annual Conference on Extreme Science and Engineering Discovery Environment (XSEDE '14).
 ACM, New York, NY, USA, , Article 51 , 8 pages.
 DOI: http://dx.doi.org/10.1145/2616498.2616558

 [2] Madhav Gupta, Youtube video on Parallelizing the Molecular Dynamics Code with MPI, accessed on August 10th, 2017: https://www.youtube.com/watch?v=sg9HDTz0zbo